top of page

 Modern Era

 - Wang Wusheng: The photographer who succeeded in capturing the essence of Shanshui in the medium of landscape photography, notably with his photos of the Huangshan mountains.
-See my articles on Huangshan.
+To learn more about this spectacular and unique mountain range, check my articles on Huangshan here.

 Principles of Shanshui Applied to Minimalist Photography